-“How about some tunes,” I plied the dashboard radio, spooked enough already by Moon’s misrouted message.
+“Say, how about some tunes?”
+I plied the dashboard radio, spooked enough already by Moon’s misrouted message.
 I flipped past local country stations, continuing to track the slow lane, a natural zoo of gophers, weasels and varietal vermin playing chicken with the squareback’s front wheels from the Brillo brush lining I-80’s outer shoulder.
 Midway down the dial, the Blaupunkt went clear channel, pulling in sundown static snippets of AM powerhouses on the skip from Del Rio to L.A., deep-freeze warnings from Casper and Calgary, a Boise superhits seque into ‘Blues For Baby And Me’.

 “There, a little ol’ traveling music…Gon-na go west to the sea,” Syd sang.
 “It’s not George Benson, but Elton’ll do.”

-“Yeah, except too bad he’s turned fruitcake.”
+“Yeah, except too bad he’s turned into a butt farmer.”

 “Beg your pardon…”